Jesse-Kerr/recordmender/readme2.md

 1. Look at none listed for new song producer.
 Consider replacing with new_song_artist

 3. Examine features of model.
 Clustering of items.
 Recommendations.

-4. Try with prod_song dataset.

-Recommend a year to sample?
-An album?

-Combine year + artist + album, or etc.

 Try other algorithms- random forest....